NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ### Main System Examples

 The Vertical NFT Example sketch is the standard implementation for our 3D printed controller enclosure and for most vertical towers that will be used.
-It is recommended for storage constrained MCUs such as the ATMega2560, ESP8266, etc. It can be easily extended to include other functionality if desired, simply by copying and pasting the example code.
+It can be easily extended to include other functionality if desired, simply by copying and pasting the example code.
 This system code has the benefit of being able to compile out what you don't use, making it ideal for storage constrained devices, but will not provide full UI functionality since it will be missing the code for all the other objects the system build code strips out.

 The Full System Example sketch will build an empty system with all object and system features enabled.
 It is recommended for more modern MCUs that have plenty of storage space to use such as the ESP32, Raspberry Pi Pico, etc. It works similarly to the Vertical NFT Example, except is meant for systems where UI interaction will be used to create the objects (or also done in code to initialize, as is done in the Vertical NFT example).
 It involves the least amount of coding and setup, but comes at the highest cost.